I love intermittent fasting.

 - and more!

-The concept with all of these is really I.F. models is the same – find the one which fits your lifestyle and then start eating all of your daily calories within your allotted “feeding window”.
+The concept with all of these is the same – we want to find the structure which fits your lifestyle most easily, and then you’ll eat all of your daily calories within your chosen “feeding window”.
 (1)

-Once you get into the habit of doing this on a regular basis, you will notice that your weight loss results begin to improve due to:
+Once you get into the habit of doing this on a regular basis you’ll start seeing results.

 - Staying within your daily calorie target